 About Bristol Motor Speedway

 Bristol Motor Speedway stands as one of NASCAR's most iconic venues, nestled in the rolling hills of eastern Tennessee.
 Known to racing fans as "The Last Great Colosseum" and "The World's Fastest Half-Mile," this short track delivers some of the most intense racing action in motorsports.
 The stadium-like design creates an electric atmosphere where fans can view the entire track from any seat, placing them close to the action as drivers battle around the high-banked concrete oval.
+Drivers often describe the experience as "flying a fighter plane in a gymnasium," capturing the combination of extreme speed and confined space that defines Bristol racing.

 Track Specifications